Winter storm causes havoc across Canada, disrupts holiday travel | Science-Environment

 Some farmers positioned portable wind breaks and used treed areas to protect their herds from potentially deadly winds, said Karin Schmid, beef production and extension lead at the Alberta Beef Producers industry group.
 Cold temperatures can kill cattle but such deaths are rare, and Schmid said she was not aware of any this week.

 In Ontario, stormy weather reduced transport of cattle to feedlots and slaughter plants, but the holiday season is slow anyway, said Jack Chaffe, who runs a 2,000-head feedlot.
-The power utility in Canada's capital city Ottawa said it had restored electricity for over 90,000 customers by midday and were working to fix outages for 10,000 more.
+The power utility in Canada's capital city Ottawa said it had restored electricity for nearly 100,000 customers and was working to fix outages for 9,000 more.
+In Quebec, nearly 270,000 were without electricity on Friday afternoon.

 Ontario Provincial Police Sergeant Kerry Schmidt said police had received reports of up to 100 vehicles involved in multiple collisions that have closed off a major highway near London, Ontario.
 "The wind and snow is blowing in and today is going to be a tough day for a lot of drivers," Schmidt said in a video message posted on Twitter.
 "The best place is off the highway."